Sebastián Marroquín: Sins of My Father

 Sins of My Father (2009), an Argentine movie documentary five years in the making, "followed Marroquín as he apologized to the sons of victims his late father ordered assassinated during a decade of terrorizing Colombia during his time as a major drug lord."
 The film promoted reconciliation and ending hatred.

 Pablo Escobar: My Father

 Using his birth name, Juan Pablo Escobar, Marroquín authored the book Pablo Escobar: My Father (2014).

-Controversies

 Following the murder of a Netflix location scout for the crime drama series Narcos in Temascalapa, Mexico, Marroquín stated: "Nothing has changed except the names.
 Now there's even more drug-trafficking and corruption."